darcy1992/XHTumblrMenu/README.md

 XHTumblrMenu requires Xcode 5, targeting either iOS 5.0 and above, ARC-enabled.

-## How to use ##

-Drag XHTumblrMenu.h amd XHTumblrMenu.m files to your project.

-No other frameworks required.

 ## Installation

 CocoaPods is the recommended method of installing XHTumblrMenu, just add the following line to your Podfile: